sswam/allemande/doc/nsfw/guide_nsfw.md

     Jily, solo [person barbie] [use neg] [T4]

-This draws Cleo in green lingerie in a seedy parking lot at night, with her normal cheery expression, in a landscape image at high quality.
+This draws Cloe in green lingerie in a seedy parking lot at night, with her normal cheery expression, in a landscape image at high quality.
 Try to get a full body shot by mentioning feet or shoes!

-    Jily, [person Cleo "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]
+    Jily, [person Cloe "green lingerie"], seedy parking lot, night, (full body, heels:1.5) [L4]

 This draws a portrait image of Bast in the jungle, looking angry that he forgot his mosquito repellant.
 Square image, medium quality: